Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 I understand that the following exemption was granted, and tree clearing is ongoing.
 Unit 1 of the Vacant Land Condominium Plan located at 11403, 11453 &11461 Highway 26 (Residences of Silver Creek).
 Can you tell me how many units will be in "Unit 1" construction and if these are the rental units?
 Thank you, Jacki Binnie

-Jacki Binnie asked about 1 year ago
+Jacki Binnie asked over 1 year ago

 Good day, and thank you for your question.
 That is correct, Phase One of the SkyDevco development has been approved by Council and granted an ICBL exemption.
 Tree clearing has commenced on the property.
 Phase one of this development consists of 3 rental apartment buildings containing 187 dwelling units.